- General reference

 Prednisone 1 mg/kg po bid (up to 60 mg/day) is recommended instead of aspirin for patients with moderate to severe carditis (as judged by a combination of clinical findings, presence of cardiac enlargement, and possibly by severely abnormal echocardiography results).
 If inflammation is not suppressed after 2 days or for severe heart failure, an IV corticosteroid pulse of methylprednisolone succinate (30 mg/kg IV once/day, maximum 1 g/day, for 3 successive days) may be given.
 Oral corticosteroids typically are given for 2 to 4 wk and then tapered over another 2 to 3 wk.
 Aspirin should be started during the corticosteroid taper and continued for 2 to 4 wk after the corticosteroid has been stopped.
 Aspirin dose is the same as above.
 Inflammatory markers such as ESR and CRP may be used to monitor disease activity and response to treatment.

-Antistreptococcal prophylaxis should be maintained continuously after the initial episode of ARF to prevent recurrences (see Table: Recommended Prophylaxis Against Recurrent Group A Streptococcal Infection).
+Antistreptococcal prophylaxis should be maintained continuously after the initial episode of acute rheumatic fever to prevent recurrences (see Table: Recommended Prophylaxis Against Recurrent Group A Streptococcal Infection).
 Antibiotics taken orally are slightly less effective as those given by injection.
 However, with the oral route, painful injections are avoided, and clinic visits and observation for postinjection reactions are not needed.

 The optimal duration of antistreptococcal prophylaxis is uncertain.
 Children without carditis should receive prophylaxis for 5 yr or until age 21 (whichever is longer).
 The American Academy of Pediatrics recommends that patients with carditis without evidence of residual heart damage receive prophylaxis for 10 yr or until age 21 (whichever is longer).
 Children with carditis and evidence of residual heart damage should receive prophylaxis for > 10 yr; many experts recommend that such patients continue prophylaxis indefinitely or, alternatively, until age 40.
 Prophylaxis should be life long in all patients with severe valvular disease who have close contact with young children because young children have a high rate of GAS carriage.